 Your Credit Score: What it means

-Before they decide on the terms of your loan, lenders need to know two things about you: whether you can pay back the loan, and if you are willing to pay it back.
-To assess whether you can repay, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders need to know two things about you: whether you can pay back the loan, and how committed you are to pay back the loan.
+To assess your ability to pay back the loan, they assess your income and debt ratio.
+In order to assess your willingness to repay the mortgage loan, they consult your credit score.

-The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can find out more on FICO here.
+The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can learn more about FICO here.

-Credit scores only assess the information in your credit profile.
-They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were first invented as it is now.
-Credit scoring was invented as a way to consider solely that which was relevant to a borrower's willingness to pay back the lender.
+Credit scores only consider the information in your credit reports.
+They do not consider your income, savings, down payment amount, or personal factors like gender, ethnicity, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was developed as a way to consider only that which was relevant to a borrower's likelihood to pay back a loan.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score is calculated wtih positive and negative information in your credit report.
-Late payments lower your credit score, but consistently making future payments on time will improve your score.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score comes from both the good and the bad of your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.